Paladin Defense Group, Inc.

 Domestic Extremist Ideologies

-The Islamic State of Iraq and ash-Sham (ISIS), in particular, encourages sympathizers to carry out simple attacks wherever they are located—or to travel to ISIS-held territory in Iraq and Syria and join its ranks as foreign fighters.
-This message has resonated with supporters in the United States and abroad.
+Influence of Extremist Groups: The Islamic State of Iraq and ash-Sham (ISIS) promotes simple attacks by sympathizers within their local areas or encourages travel to ISIS-controlled regions to join as foreign fighters.
+This message has effectively reached and influenced supporters both in the United States and abroad.

 Domestic Extremist Ideologies